nucleuscloud/neosync/docs/docs/transformers/gen-javascript-transformer.md

 ### transformInt64

-Transforms an existing integer value.
+Anonymizes and transforms an existing int64 value.

 **Parameters**